GRADES 9 to 12 | 2023-2024

 Fairchild Garden is a museum of plants collected from all around the world.
 Despite being a place of diverse plant life with unique botanical features and beauty, many of our guests leave the garden with little understanding of why these species made it into our collection.

 To help bring a voice to these plants, students will create a narrated, self-guided audio tour for visitors to enjoy while at Fairchild.
-Using the list provided (coming soon) and the Fairchild Garden Explorer, select 5-8 plants that fit a common theme and bring visitors on an exciting and educational walk throughout the garden.
+Using the list provided below and the Fairchild Garden Explorer, select 5-8 plants that fit a common theme and bring visitors on an exciting and educational walk throughout the garden.
 Download PDF

 ENTRY SUBMISSION: Monday, December 18, 2023 to Sunday, December 23, 2023